 Externally, the patients have ambiguous genitalia ranging from mostly female to almost completely normal male.
 Internally, the patients do not have a uterus or fallopian tubes.
 The testes can be in the abdomen, in the groin, or completely descended.
 These patients typically present soon after birth due to the ambiguous genitalia.

 The diagnosis of PAIS is sometimes difficult to make and the management of patients with PAIS can be challenging.
-Because there is a variable amount of androgen exposure in the brain, it is difficult to predict with certainty male or female gender identity.
+Because there is a variable amount of male hormone exposure in the brain, it is difficult to predict with certainty male or female gender identity.

 If a patient is raised female, there is a risk for gender dysphoria and requesting conversion to a male.